clairedavid/intro_to_ml/_sources/tutorials/t02_classifier.md

 Now we are ready to compute some performance metrics!

 #### 1.6.2 Accuracy
 Write a function to compute the classifier’s accuracy manually.
-By manually, we mean explicitly retrieving the numerator and denominator.
-It's about coding more pedagogically than professionally to check your understanding.
+By "manually" we mean: explicitly compute the numerator and denominator.
+It's more about coding pedagogically than efficiently, so as to improve your understanding.

 #### 1.6.3 Recall
-Do the same for the recall and compare your values with your peers!
+Do the same for the recall.
+Compute it step by step, and then compare your results with those of your peers!

 ## Part II: Draw Decision Boundaries